Grants for Dissertation Research $12,000 Maximum for Two Years

 - Institutional Approval Form with the signature of the applicant, faculty advisor, UC campus Graduate Division, and UC campus Contracts and Grants or Research Office.

-A complete proposal packet with three hard copies (original plus two copies) of all the information listed above, except for the faculty support letters, must be received by UC MEXUS at the address below within 10 days of the online application deadline (i.e., by Friday, October 4, 2013).
+A complete proposal packet with two hard copies (original plus one copy) of all the information listed above, except for the faculty support letters, must be received by UC MEXUS at the address below within 10 days of the online application deadline (i.e., by Friday, September 23, 2016).

 3324 Olmsted Hall, University of California